Electrical network

 An electrical network is an interconnection of electrical components (e.g., batteries, resistors, inductors, capacitors, switches, transistors) or a model of such an interconnection, consisting of electrical elements (e.g., voltage sources, current sources, resistances, inductances, capacitances).
 An electrical circuit is a network consisting of a closed loop, giving a return path for the current.
-Linear electrical networks, a special type consisting only of sources (voltage or current), linear lumped elements (resistors, capacitors, inductors), and linear distributed elements (transmission lines), have the property that signals are linearly superimposable.
-They are thus more easily analyzed, using powerful frequency domain methods such as Laplace transforms, to determine DC response, AC response, and transient response.
+Thus all circuits are networks, but not all networks are circuits (although networks without a closed loop are often referred to as open circuits).

-A resistive circuit is a circuit containing only resistors and ideal current and voltage sources.
-Analysis of resistive circuits is less complicated than analysis of circuits containing capacitors and inductors.
-If the sources are constant (DC) sources, the result is a DC circuit.
+A resistive network is a network containing only resistors and ideal current and voltage sources.
+Analysis of resistive networks is less complicated than analysis of networks containing capacitors and inductors.
+If the sources are constant (DC) sources, the result is a DC network.
 The effective resistance and current distribution properties of arbitrary resistor networks can be modeled in terms of their graph measures and geometrical properties.

 A network that contains active electronic components is known as an electronic circuit.
 Such networks are generally nonlinear and require more complex design and analysis tools.